pulibrary/tigerdata-app/README.md

 TigerData is a comprehensive set of data storage and management tools and services that provides storage capacity, reliability, functionality, and performance to meet the needs of a rapidly changing research landscape and to enable new opportunities for leveraging the power of institutional data.

+This application provides a front end for users to create and manage projects that live in the TidgerData infrastructure.

 [![CircleCI](https://circleci.com/gh/pulibrary/tiger-data-app/tree/main.svg?style=svg)](https://circleci.com/gh/pulibrary/tiger-data-app/tree/main)
 [![Coverage Status](https://coveralls.io/repos/github/pulibrary/tiger-data-app/badge.svg?branch=main)](https://coveralls.io/github/pulibrary/tiger-data-app?branch=main)